RemeSoft/phpDevelopment/phpDevelopment.md

 After Installation you will get a folder in **C:** drive named "xampp".
 Inside "xampp", you will find another folder named "htdocs".
 Create your project folder there.

-> **My suggestion is**, First make your project frontend using web language then paste your folder inside htdocs.
+> **My suggestion is**, First make your frontend using web language then paste it on your htdocs folder.

 A blog website can be divided into two parts. **User** part and **Admin** part.  **The user Part** is a part where the user can read posts and do some activities.
 But **Admin Part** is a part where an admin can create posts, manage posts, etc.